Tiebreaker Rules

 Strength of Victory (SoV)

-Combined winning percentage of all teams defeated
+Higher combined winning percentage of all teams defeated.

 5